chrajeshdagur/repoIssueFlowGraph/README.md

 By combining **GitHub backlink data**, **AI-powered summarization**, and **D3.js-based visualization**, RepoIssueFlow-Graph turns your repository’s history into actionable insights.

+📊 IssueFlow – Repository Issue & PR Dependency Graph

+Interactive, timeline-based visualization of GitHub Issues, Pull Requests, and full cross-reference relationships.

+IssueFlow transforms complex GitHub repositories into a clear, visual graph that shows how Issues, Pull Requests, comments, mentions, and backlinks are connected across time.
+It reveals development flow, dependencies, blockers, clusters, and engineering bottlenecks—all at a glance.

+IssueFlow is especially useful for maintainers, engineering managers, and contributors who want deep visibility into how work actually flows within a repo.
 ---

 ## 🚀 Core Features